Dash-Labs/sluice/README.md

 Compilation
 -----------

 Sluice uses [ply](http://github.com/blangel/ply) as its build tool, ensure you have it installed.
-To compile, producing an uber-jar:
+To compile:

     $ ply clean compile package

-One can then copy the generated `target/sluice-1.0-with-deps.jar` into a scripts directory for `ply` to execute.
+One can then copy the generated `target/sluice-1.0.jar` into a scripts directory for `ply` to execute.